 Welcome to the Environmental Services Department.
 The Environmental Services Department has three divisions: Water/Wastewater, Natural Resources and Recreation.
 Below you will find brief descriptions of each division and links to their home pages.

-The City has just released the CEQA / Enviornmental review for the Reusable Bag Ordinance.
+The City's CEQA / Environmental document for the Reusable Bag Ordinance has been approved.
 Click here to review the environmental document.

 If you have additional questions about the Reusable Bag Ordinance, Contact Environmental Services or call (707) 822-8184.